-Indeed, VU's strategy consisted in proposing on the Internet, to the same customer i.e. subscribers from VU's mobile phone or pay TV offer, a simultaneous access to multimedia services on sport, information, education or entertainment.
-This policy occurred because VU integrated multimedia contents, as a generalist able to provide multi - services in multi -access.
-Through its wide range of multimedia and audiovisual services, VU thus hold a commercial leadership with a portfolio of notorious brands as Universal Music or Universal Studios.
-For instance, on the Internet, this group vertically internalized most of the value chain links in conception, production and distribution, aiming to deliver an exclusive offer for the E-customer.
+Indeed, VU's strategy consists in proposing on the Internet, to the same customer i.e. subscribers from VU's mobile phone or pay TV offer, a simultaneous access to multimedia services on sport, information, education or entertainment.
+This policy occurs because VU integrates multimedia contents, as a generalist abble to provide multi - services in multi -access.
+Through its wide range of multimedia and audiovisual services, VU thus holds a commercial leadership with a portfolio of notorious brands as Universal Music or Universal Studios.
+For instance, on the Internet, this group vertically internalizes most of the value chain links in conception, production and distribution, to deliver an exclusive offer for the E-customer.

-On a technological basis, the E- customer may entered in "VU's galaxy" by various ways, from interactive TV, personal digital assistant, mobile phone.
-At the interior of the VU's galaxy, the E-customer was initially "lock in" by subscriptions contracts.
-Then, he could easily travel from on star to an other in VU's galaxy.
-By the way, he benefited from the commercial comple mentary between VU's subsidiaries engaged in cross marketing, by sharing subscription files.
-It was then difficult for him to leave VU's galaxy because of strong costs of mobility, dependent on the breach of contract, or to the exclusive commercial offer.
-This strategy relied on the search of perpetual and recurrent sources of revenue by subscription formula, which was similar to the " business model " predefined in paying television activity.
+On a technological basis, the E- customer may enter in "VU's galaxy" by various ways, from interactive TV, personal digital assistant, mobile phone.
+At the interior of the VU's galaxy, the E-customer is initially "lock in" by subscriptions contracts.
+Then, he can easily travel from on star to an other in VU's galaxy.
+By the way, he benefits from the commercial complementary between VU's subsidiaries engaged in cross marketing, by sharing subscription files.
+It is then difficult for him to leave VU's galaxy because of strong costs of mobility, dependent on the breach of contract, or to the exclusive commercial offer.
+This strategy relies on the search of perpetual and recurrent sources of revenue by subscription formula, which is similar to the "business model" predefined in paying television activity.

-According to this description, VU attempted to rise synergies between complementary subsidiaries inside the "new economy" value chain : conception of interactive services, multi-diffusion of services via digital screens, capitalization and value creation by implementing a particular attachment to brand names.
-Consequently, some of VU's subsidiaries took part in the design of multimedia programs (video games, TV programs, education software, and so one) in tight coordination with other ones to provide these interactive programs through VU's broadcasting networks : mobile phone network, pay TV and digital channels, Internet portals and Web Sites.
-Finally, at the end of the value chain, other subsidiaries as Vivendi Net for the Internet strategic domain, increased the customer relationship value for the group, by managing subscription databases and by implementing cross marketing between communication designers and distributors in VU's galaxy.
-As a result, the organization is designed to keep consumer loyalty by an exclusive and personalized offer provided by combining, integrated, outsourced or co-managed assets in the value chain.
+According to this description, VU attempts to rise synergies between complementary subsidiaries inside the "new economy" value chain: conception of interactive services, multi-diffusion of services via digital screens, capitalization and value creation by implementing a particular attachment to brand names.
+Consequently, some of VU's subsidiaries take part in the design of multimedia programs (video games, TV programs, education software, and so one) in tight coordination with other ones to provide these interactive programs through VU's broadcasting networks: mobile phone network, pay TV and digital channels, Internet portals and Web Sites.
+Finally, at the end of the value chain, other subsidiaries as Vivendi Net for the Internet strategic domain, increase the customer relationship value for the group, by managing subscription databases and by implementing cross marketing between communication designers and distributors in VU's galaxy.
+As a result, the organization is designed to keep consumer loyalty by an exclusive and personalized offer provided by combining, integrated, outsourced or comanaged assets in the value chain.